 Human Rights Commitment

-PTTEP Good Corporate Governance and Business Ethics, CSR Framework and Sustainability philosophy are founded on the principles of the United Nations Guiding Principles on Business and Human Rights (UNGP) and the International Labor Organization (ILO) Declaration on Fundamental Principles and Rights at Work and is a signatory to the United Nations Global Compact (UNGC).
+PTTEP Good Corporate Governance and Business Ethics, CSR Framework and Sustainability philosophy are founded on the principles of the Universal Declaration of Human Rights (UDHR) and the International Labor Organization (ILO) Declaration on Fundamental Principles and Rights at Work and is a signatory to the United Nations Global Compact (UNGC).
 PTTEP has been a UNGC member since 2011 and our Communication on Progress (COP) has met the UNGC Advanced Level criteria since 2015.
 UNGC aims to ensure that businesses positively contribute to society, both economically and socially.
 This is achieved through its ten overarching principles which largely fall into four categories of human rights (Principles 1-2), labor (Principles 3-6), environment and anti-corruption.
 PTTEP also reports our progress against the ten principles in the COP.
 Please visit the UNGC website for more information.
-In addition, PTTEP also has a Human Rights Policy which adopts the Universal Declaration of Human Rights and applies the Ruggie Framework to our company’s business.
+In addition, PTTEP also has a Human Rights Policy which adopts the United Nations Guiding Principles on Business and Human Rights (UNGP) as well as the Voluntary Principles on Security and Human Rights and applies the Ruggie Framework to our company’s business.
 It is incumbent on all company employees to comply with PTTEP Human Rights policy and seek to work with suppliers and business partners who share our commitment to human rights.

 Network of Responsible Operation